abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 For each element encountered, we use the memory to increase its frequency, and if we haven’t encountered it before, we assign it a value of `1`.

+**Global Conditon**
+After each iteration, in our map we should have the correct amount of frequency for each element we encountered

 ---

 ### Lookup Map